amchecker/amcheck/README.md

 ## Installation
 The code is written in `python` and has the following libraries as its
-dependencies: `ase`, `spglib` and `diophantine`.
-Which one can install using `pip`:
+dependencies: `ase`, `spglib` and `diophantine`, that can be installed using `pip`:
 ```
 pip install ase spglib diophantine
 ```

 ## Usage
-To use it as a command line tool, one provides one or more structure files (it will internally loops over all listed files) and, when prompted, types in spin designation for each atom: 'u' or 'U' for spin-up, 'd' or 'D' for spin-down and 'n' or 'N' if atom is non-magnetic.
+To use it as a command line tool, one provides one or more structure files (the code will internally loops over all listed files) and, when prompted, types in spin designation for each atom: 'u' or 'U' for spin-up, 'd' or 'D' for spin-down and 'n' or 'N' if atom is non-magnetic.
-All atoms will be grouped into sets of symmetry-related atoms (orbits) and user will need to provide spin designation per such a group.
+All atoms will be grouped into sets of symmetry-related atoms (orbits) and user will need to provide spin designations per such a group.
 To mark entire group as non-magnetic one can use 'nn' or 'NN' designation.
-Note that here we threat spins as scalars (up and down, black and white), not as pseudovectors and, thus, no spacial anisotropy for spins is assumed.
+Note that here we treat spins as scalars (up and down, black and white), not as pseudovectors and, thus, no spacial anisotropy for spins is assumed.

 ## Example